 If such behavior is not allowed, the first potential dialog-establishing message will create a dialog.
-All subsequent NOTIFY messages which correspond to the SUBSCRIBE message (i.e. match To, From, From tag, Call-ID, CSeq, Event, and Event id) but which do not match the dialog would be rejected with a 481 response.
+All subsequent NOTIFY messages which correspond to the SUBSCRIBE message (i.e. match "To", "From", "From" header "tag" parameter, "Call-ID", "CSeq", "Event", and "Event" header "id" parameter) but which do not match the dialog would be rejected with a 481 response.
+Note that the 200-class response to the SUBSCRIBE can arrive after a matching NOTIFY has been received; such responses might not correlate to the same dialog established by the NOTIFY.
+Except as required to complete the SUBSCRIBE transaction, such non-matching 200class responses are ignored.

-If installing of multiple subscriptions by way of a single forked INVITE is allowed, the subscriber establishes a new dialog towards each notifier by returning a 200-class response to each NOTIFY.
+If installing of multiple subscriptions by way of a single forked SUB-SCRIBE is allowed, the subscriber establishes a new dialog towards each notifier by returning a 200-class response to each NOTIFY.
 Each dialog is then handled as its own entity, and is refreshed independent of the other dialogs.